Many of us have experienced road rage but it is futile and can be deadly. Read this advice from Admiral on how to avoid the red mist

 But obviously this is not just something we should accept and choose to live with, road rage is dangerous and destructive and something we should definitely try to avoid.

-With the help of Dr Marsh we have come up with some top tips to avoid falling victim to the red mist of rage.
+With the help of Dr Marsh we have come up with four top tips to avoid road rage.

-- The first thing Dr Marsh suggests is opening a window; he says this will reduce feelings of invulnerability.
-This should help to remind us just because we are in our car we are not completely shielded from the outside world.
+- Opening a window will reduce feelings of invulnerability.
+This should help to remind us just because we are in our car we are not completely shielded from the outside world

 - If you become a victim of road rage and another driver starts following or tail-gating you, then head towards a public place or a local police station.
 If necessary call the police but whatever you do, don't let them follow you home.